tgihf/writeups/htb/boxes/stacked/15 - HTTP portfolio.stacked.htb.md

 ## `http://portfolio.stacked.htb`

-This site describes STACKED.HTB's, a software development organization, project portfolio.
+This site describes the project portfolio of STACKED.HTB, a software development organization.
 Much of their projects involve using [LocalStack](https://localstack.cloud/) Docker containers to mock a local AWS environment.

 ### Content Discovery